tremor-rs/tremor-www/static/language/prolog/ConnectToPipeline.md

-The `ConnectToPipeline` rule defines route to a pipeline instance.
+The `ConnectToPipeline` rule defines a route to a pipeline instance.